-Except for a national provisional approval granted by the German Federal Motor Transport Authority, the final EC type-approval on the basis of an exemption is subject to authorisation being granted by the European Commission.
+Except for a national provisional approval granted by the German Federal Motor Transport Authority, the final EC type-approval on the basis of an exemption is subject to authorisation by the European Commission.

-Automatized cars today and especially fully autonomous vehicles in the future operate by collecting and processing numerous data, which may be traced back to a specific individual.
-Several legal challenges, especially for the manufacturer of such vehicles, or the provider of connected services, arise from this situation.
-Following, we are pointing out the main legal aspects of data privacy and autonomous vehicles and illustrate the current status of legislation in the EU and Germany concerning this issue.
+Automatized cars today, and especially fully autonomous vehicles in the future, operate by collecting and processing numerous data, which may be traced back to a specific individual.
+Several legal challenges, especially for the manufacturer of such vehicles or the provider of connected services, arise from this situation.
+In this section, we point out the main legal aspects of data privacy and autonomous vehicles and illustrate the current status of legislation in the EU and Germany concerning this issue.

-Today, vehicles are “learning machines”, which, in order to predict the behaviour of traffic participants, must be able to “think” as a human being.
-This is done by collecting sensor data, which are stored and analysed in order to recognize patterns of behaviour from other traffic participants.
+Today, vehicles are “learning machines”, which, in order to predict the behavior of traffic participants, must be able to “think” as a human being.
+This “learning” is done by collecting sensor data, that is stored and analyzed in order to recognize patterns of behavior from other traffic participants.
 An example of this would be that the autonomous vehicle must have the ability to recognize the movements and glances of playing children to determine if they are about to run onto the road.
-Thereby the enormous amounts of data accumulated cannot be stored locally.
+However, such enormous amounts of accumulated data cannot be stored locally.

-On the other hand, a kind of “artificial swarm intelligence” can be created by networking the vehicles among themselves and with the manufacturer, in the course of which vehicles participate in the “learning progress” of the others.
-The “data collection” is then carried out at the time of transmission and those persons or companies that receive this data would be considered the responsible controllers.
+On the other hand, a kind of “artificial swarm intelligence” can be created by networking the vehicles among themselves and with the manufacturer, in the course of which vehicles participate in the “learning progress” of other vehicles.
+The data collection is then carried out at the time of transmission and those persons or companies that receive this data would be considered the responsible controllers.
 These could either be the vehicle manufacturers, or service providers such as network operators, portal operators or app providers.
-It remains to be seen to what extent classical car manufacturers will offer the underlying IT services, or if they will solely serve as hardware producers, while other companies build and operate the underlying IT system allowing for the “intelligence” to be installed into the vehicle.
-In each case, EU data protection laws require full transparency, which actor in this concert is responsible for what, and who has control over which data.
+It remains to be seen to what extent classical car manufacturers will offer the underlying IT services, or if they will solely serve as hardware producers, while other companies build and operate the underlying IT system.
+In each case, EU data protection laws require full on responsibility and control over the personal data.

 As a general principle in data protection laws, each entity processing personal data as a controller needs a legal basis to do so.
 For selling and offering services around autonomous vehicles, this basis may include:

-Contract: A company may process their customers’ data if required to fulfil the contract.
+- Contract: A company may process their customers’ data if required to fulfil a contract.

 None of the above grounds apply in all cases.
-On the contrary, the legal situations of autonomous vehicles are complex with many different players involved with each having different purposes for the data collected.
-Given this complexity, setting up the data protection framework for services on autonomous vehicles requires a diligent legal review of the specific type of collection, storing, and processing of data that is in use.
+On the contrary, the legal situation of autonomous vehicles is complex with many different players involved, with each having different purposes for the data collected.
+Given this complexity, setting up the data protection framework for services on autonomous vehicles requires a diligent legal review of the specific type of collection, storing, and processing of data.
 The data processed for the transportation service itself is usually subject to the legal ground of performance of a contract.
 But it is necessary to analyse the contractual relationships between the owner of the car, the manufacturer, the service/platform providers on the one hand and the respective driver or passenger on the other.
-Particular importance could arise in cases of shared vehicle services or the offer of driving services.

 Finally, a company could most likely invoke the legal ground of legitimate interest in the case of service improvements or pre-emptive maintenance.
-However, it should consider technical measures like anonymization or pseudonymisation.
+Nevertheless, it should consider technical measures like anonymization or pseudonymization.

 Pursuant to sec.
 63a German Road Traffic Act, vehicles shall store the position and time data determined by a satellite navigation system when the vehicle control system is changed between the driver and a highly or fully automated system.
 Such storage also occurs when the system prompts the driver to take over control of the vehicle or if a technical malfunction of the system occurs.
 Such data stored may be communicated to the authorities competent under national law for the punishment of traffic offences at their request.
 The transmitted data may be stored and used by them.
 The scope of the transfer of data shall be limited to the extent necessary for the aforementioned purpose in connection with the procedure for the control initiated by those authorities.
 The data stored shall be erased after six months, unless the motor vehicle was involved in an accident, in which case the data shall be erased after three years.
 The data stored may be transmitted to third parties in anonymous form for accident research purposes.

-(iii) Data protection recommendations the Federal Commissioner for Data Protection and Freedom of Information for automated and networked driving
+Data protection recommendations from the Federal Commissioner for Data Protection and Freedom of Information for automated and networked driving15